SAP/spartacus-docs/pages/dev/Extending-Checkout.md

 ### CheckoutGuard

 Special `CheckoutGuard` is responsible for redirects to correct step.
 Default implementation redirects every checkout request to first step.
 You can replace it with your own guard (e.g. redirect user to first step that is not set).
-Custom example available in [Express Checkout Guard](#express-checkout) section.
+A custom example is provided in the [Express Checkout Guard]({{ site.baseurl }}#express-checkout) section.

-### How each guard knows where to redirect
+### How Each Guard Knows Where to Redirect

 In checkout configuration in each step you specify `type` attribute with type of data you set on this step.
 Guards look for first step that contains specific `type` and redirects to this page.